JuliaArrays/MappedArrays.jl/README.md

  3.3  4.4
 ```

-In some cases you can also supply an inverse function:
+In some cases you can also supply an inverse function, which should return a tuple (one value for each input array):
 ```julia
 julia> using ColorTypes